Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Safe Online Communication: Online/Offline friends

-Sometimes it's very difficult to tell if someone is really telling you the truth in Cyberspace.
+Sometimes it's very difficult to tell if someone is really telling you the truth in cyberspace.
 People can hide behind a false identity, and some are so good at it that they can trick you for months, even years.
 You may be so convinced that the person you are chatting with is a kid just like you, and that you’ll be perfectly safe if you meet up with them offline to go get ice cream.
 But some kids who have been just as convinced have gotten themselves into some very dangerous situations.

 Like Kacie Rene Woody, a 13-year-old girl who was kidnapped and killed by a man she met in an Internet chat room, a 47 year old man whom she thought was a 17 year old teenager.
 People like the man who killed Kacie are called cyber predators, and they frequently develop elaborate lies to try and trick kids into being friends with them and meeting them in person.
 Kacie believed the person she was chatting with was her friend, and that he just wanted to spend some time with her.
 Kacie's misplaced trust ended up costing her dearly.

-My dear Cadets, learn from Kacie's story.
+My dear cadets, learn from Kacie's story.
 If you have online friends, keep them as online-only friends.
 If you want to meet up with people to go get ice cream, only meet up with your offline friends, kids you go to school with or play sports with.
-Better yet, only chat with your real, offline friends in Cyberspace.
+Better yet, only chat with your real, offline friends in cyberspace.
 You'll be much safer that way.

 posted by Betty